-Drugs, alcoholic beverages, controlled or imitation controlled substances, or other mood-altering chemicals Possession includes any knowing and voluntary having, taking, receiving or handling of drugs, alcoholic beverages or controlled/imitation controlled substances.
+Drugs, alcoholic beverages, controlled or imitation controlled substances, or other mood-altering chemicals.
+Possession includes any knowing and voluntary having, taking, receiving or handling of drugs, alcoholic beverages

 A student is considered to be under the influence when there is evidence the student has consumed an alcoholic beverage or a controlled/imitation controlled substance and there is an impairment of the student's ability to think and act correctly and efficiently.